|Last Quarterly Update:||1/2/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry make wine and brandies either from grapes that they grow or that are grown elsewhere.
-Major companies include Constellation Brands, E&J Gallo, and Jackson Family Wines (all based in the US), Veuve Clicquot (France), Distell Group (South Africa), Gruppo Italiano Vini (Italy), and Viña Concha y Toro (Chile).
+Major companies include Bronco Wine, Constellation Brands, E&J Gallo, Jackson Family Wines, and The Wine Group (all based in the US); as well as Distell Group (South Africa), Gruppo Italiano Vini (Italy), Treasury Wine Estates (Australia), Veuve Clicquot (France), and Viña Concha y Toro (Chile).

-The US wineries industry includes about 1,800 companies with combined annual revenue of more than $15 billion.
+The US wineries industry includes about 3,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $20 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options